A Plan to Renew the Promise of American Life, Plank 1

 1.6.
 To recover the benefits for voters of political parties: 1) greatly increase ballot access for third and minor parties, 2) allow only party members (as defined by the party, not the government) to vote on internal party matters, including nominations, 3) encourage parties to employ Utah-style neighborhood caucuses instead of primaries, and 4) abolish open (“cross-over”) and non-partisan (“jungle”) primaries.
 In doing these things, always strictly enforce the civil rights of all citizens.

 1.7.
-To ensure that voters choose their representatives and not the reverse, take reasonable steps to minimize the evils of gerrymandering, such as the use of independent nonpartisan commissions guided by sensible rules.
+To ensure that voters choose their representatives and not the reverse, take reasonable steps to minimize the evils of gerrymandering.
+For example, have independent nonpartisan commissions draw district lines after each census, guided by sensible rules (e.g., keep districts compact and simple, and follow county lines, where possible, regardless of partisan distribution).
 Do not let judges draw district lines.

 1.9.
 To encourage wiser deliberation in lawmaking, and a salutary stability in the law, eschew such Progressive-era “direct democracy” reforms as initiative, referendum, and recall.
 Instead, leave legislative questions to the people’s elected representatives.